cihai/unihan-etl/README.rst

-*unihan-etl* - `ETL`_ tool for `UNIHAN`_.
-Retrieve, extract, and transform UNIHAN database builds to tabular or structured format.
-Load into python objects, JSON, CSV, and YAML.
+*unihan-etl* - `ETL`_ tool for Unicode's Han Unification (`UNIHAN`_) database releases. unihan-etl retrieves (downloads), extracts (unzips), and transforms the database from Unicode's website to a flat, tabular or structured, tree-like format.

+unihan-etl can be used as a python library through its `API`_, to retrieve data as a python object, or through the `CLI`_ to retrieve a CSV, JSON, or YAML file.

 Part of the `cihai`_ project.
-See also: `libUnihan <http://libunihan.sourceforge.net/>`_.
+Similar project: `libUnihan <http://libunihan.sourceforge.net/>`_.

 |pypi| |docs| |build-status| |coverage| |license|